fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

     ...                                sensitive_features=sf_data))
     0.66666...

-Note that to achieve a one-number score for a standard performance metric, like false positive rate or selection rate, the user must use :func:`make_derived_metric`.
+It is also possible to define custom fairness metrics based on any standard performance metric (e.g., the false positive rate or AUC) using :func:make_derived_metric.
 Under the hood, the fairness assessment metrics also use :class:`MetricFrame` to compute a particular base rate across sensitive groups and subsequently perform an aggregation (the difference or ratio) on the base metric values across groups.
 For example,